robertnurnberg/docker-fishtest/README.md

 The update check runs every 12 hours.

 When the updater changes the `gcc` or `python3` package, it creates `fish.exit` in each worker directory.
-This lets the workers finish their current batch of games and exit cleanly before Docker starts them again, so the next startup sees fresh compiler metadata.
+This lets the workers exit cleanly, before Docker starts them again, now with the new package metadata.

 By default, the worker pulls a pre-built image from GitHub Container Registry.